Australia at the 1936 Winter Olympics

 Australia sent a delegation to compete at the 1936 Winter Olympics from 6 to 16 February 1936 in Garmisch-Partenkirchen, Germany.
-This was the nation's first appearance at an Winter Olympic Games since the competition began in 1924.
+This was the nation's first appearance at a Winter Olympic Games since the competition began in 1924.
 Australia delegation consisted of one competitor.
-That was speed skater, Kenneth Kennedy who competed in three events in the Speed skating competitions.
+That was speed skater Kenneth Kennedy, who competed in three events in the speed skating competitions.
 He finished in 29th overall in the 500 meters and 33rd overall in the 1500 meters and the 5000 meters.

 Background

 The Australian Olympic Committee was formed on 1 January 1895 with the nation making their debut at the first Olympics in Athens with Teddy Flack being the first representative of the nation.
-This was the nation's first appearance at an Winter Olympics and the ninth overall Olympics that Australia had sent a delegation in.
+This was the nation's first appearance at a Winter Olympics and the ninth overall Olympics that Australia had sent a delegation in.
 The 1936 Winter Olympics was held at Garmisch-Partenkirchen in Germany and took place from the 6 to 16 February: a total of 646 athletes competed from 28 nations.
 The Australian delegation consist of a speed skater, Ken Kennedy who before the games had won the 880 yards and a mile national titles in speed skating over in Britain before competing for Australia at the 1936 Games.